awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-windows.md

 ## Use an Amazon S3 Copy Command<a name="codedeploy-agent-operations-install-windows-s3-copy"></a>

-If the AWS CLI is installed on the instance, you can use the Amazon S3 [cp](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) command to download the AWS CodeDeploy agent and then run the installer manually\.
+If the AWS CLI is installed on the instance, you can use the Amazon S3 [cp](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) command to download the CodeDeploy agent and then run the installer manually\.
 For information, see [Install the AWS Command Line Interface on Microsoft Windows](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html)\.

 | Region name | Amazon S3 copy command |